Wildlife Species sighted along a Somerset Otter Group (SOG) surveyed stretch of the River Frome

 Trees / Shrubs:

-Norway Maple, Snowberry, Black Poplar, Blackthorn, Hawthorn, Elder, Wild Cherry, Alder, Goat Willow, Crack Willow, Weeping Willow, Common Osier, White Poplar, Ash, Field Maple, Larch, Sycamore, Horse Chestnut, Oak, Aspen, Giant Sequoia.
+Norway Maple, Snowberry, Black Poplar, Blackthorn, Hawthorn, Elder, Wild Cherry, Alder, Goat Willow, Crack Willow, Weeping Willow, Common Osier, White Poplar, Ash, Field Maple, Larch, Sycamore, Horse Chestnut, Oak, Lime, Aspen, Giant Sequoia.

 Mosses & Lichens: